Who We Are - The Teaching School Council Membership

-“In my day job I’m Director of the Britannia Teaching School Alliance, which works with over 100 schools to provide support and create the next generation of outstanding teachers and leaders.
-I was a primary headteacher for 17 years prior to that in 3 very different schools, including 2 secondments to schools in trouble.
-I was also seconded for a year to work for Stoke-On-Trent City Council as an assistant director in the Children and Young People’s Directorate.”
+Previously, he set up and was the Director of Britannia Teaching School Alliance (BTSA) in Stoke-on-Trent, an alliance which worked with over 100 schools.
+He was a primary headteacher for seventeen years in three very different schools, which included two secondments to schools in trouble.
+Andrew was also seconded for a year to work for Stoke-On-Trent City Council as an Assistant Director in the Children and Young People’s Directorate, leading a team of over 450 staff.

 You can contact me here: email@example.com